Reducing Embodied Carbon in Buildings overview

 Section 1, A Hidden Climate ChallengeDefines embodied carbon, contrasts it with operational carbon, and explains the time value of carbon.
 Includes the executive summary and the headline takeaways.

-Section 2, Key Materials Driving Embodied CarbonWalks through the four materials that dominate up-front embodied carbon in US buildings: cement and concrete, steel, timber, and insulation.
+Section 2, Key Materials Driving Embodied CarbonWalks through the materials that dominate up-front embodied carbon in US buildings: cement and concrete, metals (including steel and aluminum), timber, and insulation.

 Section 3, Proven Solutions and StrategiesFrames low-embodied-carbon design decisions across the project timeline and lists the tools currently used (EPDs, EC3, WBLCA software).